 It's been a real whirlwind of stress lately for all; that goes without saying, but for me, it's been even more stressful getting ready to open a new business.
 Renovations are going well: gutting, tearing down, plumbing, electrical, structural-foundation repairs, planning, planning, and more planning.
-Promotional work begins in January 2021.
+Promotional work begins in September 2021.
 Applications will go out … Continue reading Hello World, I’m Back!

 PLEASE NOTE!
 I've made changes to my submission policies for indie authors.
 I am not accepting e-book review request until the end of April 2021 reviews.
 I am still accepting editing requests.
 I am accepting (book) copy review requests.
 Contact via email: firstname.lastname@example.org for querying either one.
 Please note the following guidelines if you are … Continue reading CHANGES TO MY SUBMISSION POLICIES!

 “Barnaby Bear is a true treasure.
 This book ensures many happy reads with your kids!”—Drew Barrymore, mom and actress Where, oh where, is Barnaby Bear?
 We're searching for him everywhere.
 Has he flown to the moon?
 Is he in a balloon?
 Is he up in a tree?
 Is he down by the sea?
 He's everywhere … Continue reading WHERE, OH WHERE, IS BARNABY BEAR?
 By Wendy Rouillard, Andrews McMeel Publishing